beaverhat/flashTAB/README.md

 However, this was admittedly just made for personal use and meets my present needs well (lazy keyboard-driven flash/question cards), so I may or may not be making much active progress either here or towards much of a GUI in the near future.

 Created by JP.
 Newbie.
-Feedback welcome - please get in touch!
+Feedback welcome.